Portal 1 and 2 are two of the best puzzle-platformers ever made and have influenced the creation of countless other games since their release.

 The PC modding community has an extensive history with creating fan-made mods for pretty much every game Valve puts out, especially Half-Life and Portal.

-Many of these mods end up growing in scope and size until they’re practically their own game; such is the case with Portal Stories: Mel, a hefty free mod for Portal 2 that functions as a prequel.
+Many of these mods end up growing in scope and size until they’re practically their own game; such is the case with Portal Stories: Mel, a substantial free mod for Portal 2 that functions as a prequel.

 The Talos Principle